FredrickNarshChiluba/FredrickNarshChiluba/README.md

 ### Hi 👋 I'm Fredrick.

+<p>ALX-Holberton Software Engineering Student.
+Doing hard things and solving problems makes me feel alive.</p>

+<p>I am passionate about using technology to empower humanity in all aspects of life.</p>

 <!--
 **FredrickNarshChiluba/FredrickNarshChiluba** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.